Data-Science-for-Linguists-2020/Class-Plaza/guestbooks/guestbook_lindsey.md

 - **What I learned**
     - I learned about Japanese!
 I had no idea what Katakana was, so that was really interesting to me.
 You also handled your data and null values using things I hadn't used before, so it was cool to see that being implemented.
 I also learned a lot from your data-cleaning process.
 Although our two processes will invariably differ exponentially, it was interesting to see how you did it.

 *Re: Kiara (4/1/2020) - Glad you learned about Japanese!
 It's a very interesting language, and a difficult language to read thanks to how the Japanese borrowed a lot of Chinese characters into their language.
 Appreciate your honesty about not knowing much; there's a lot to know.
 Maybe I'll provide some more context in my README to accomodate for that?
 Katakana is super cool!
 It's really neat to investigate how non-Roman languages handle foreign words like this, similar to the way we write foreign words in Italics.*

+#### Joey
+- **What is done well:** Your code being so well documented makes following along with your data cleaning process very simple.
+I especially liked that your markdown cells are in a more narrative style, if you will, which gives the reader the opportunity to follow your exact chain of thinking.
+- **Possible improvements** It seems like your project is going well, but I think some more background information would have been helpful.
+I'm not too familiar with a lot of the linguistic jargon you use, so even a simple glossary in one of your files would be helpful.
+- **What I learned** So I did some more research and learned about Katakana, but I'm still a little fuzzy and would definitely like to learn more about it.
+From my current understanding, I think that Katakana is a set of characters that are derived from other languages, or is that too specific?